royshil/SfM-Toy-Library/README.md

 Ceres solver was chosen to do bundle adjustment, for its simple API, straightforward modeling of the problem and long-term support.

-Also added are doxygen-style documentation comments throughout.
+Doxygen-style documentation comments appear throughout.

 ## Compile